Atomic Blender (PDB/XYZ)

 Show a specific number of frames per key.
 Many frames in a key lead to a more fluid presentation.

-The number of atoms in a frame has to be the same for all frames!
+Please, keep in mind: the number of atoms in a frame has to be the same for all frames!

-Atomic Blender Utilities Panel¶
+Atomic Blender Utilities Panel

 The Atomic Blender Utilities panel makes your life easier during manipulating atoms of imported structures.